 When your employees are engaged, they’re more likely to go the extra mile to deliver an exceptional experience for your customers — and happy customers spend more with your brand.
-Our clients have seen a 4% increase in customer satisfaction for every one-point increase in their Peakon engagement scores.
+That’s how higher employee engagement not only leads to higher customer satisfaction, but higher revenue.

-Engaged employees are more likely to stay with your organisation than disengaged ones, and we can measure this with our Engagement and Loyalty outcome questions.
+Engaged employees are more likely to stay with your organization than disengaged ones, a fact we can measure with our Engagement and Loyalty outcome questions.
 The Total Economic Impact™ Study conducted by Forrester Consulting on behalf of Peakon estimated that, after 3 years with Peakon, voluntary staff turnover was reduced by 10%.

 Peakon helps you take action on your engagement scores

 Measuring engagement is an important step to achieving your strategic objectives.
 However, in order to drive improvements based on that insight, you also need to understand what’s impacting your scores.
 This is why, in addition to choosing a score between 0 and 10 on the Peakon platform, employees have the option to enter a text comment to accompany their score when answering a question.